 Purchased life annuity

-If you do not have a pension pot you can buy an annuity with a cash lump sum.
+If you don’t have a pension fund you can buy an annuity with a cash lump sum.
 This is known as a purchased life annuity.
-Alternatively, you could buy a purchased life annuity with your pension commencement lump sum (PCLS).
-This is the 25% of your pension pot that you’re normally entitled to take tax-free at the start of your retirement.
+Or, you could buy a purchased life annuity with your pension commencement lump sum (PCLS).
+This is the 25% of your pension fund that you’re normally entitled to take tax-free at the start of your retirement.
 Purchased life annuities can be bought for life or a fixed term and are available with the same options as pension annuities.
 Purchased life annuities may offer some tax advantages because it's assumed that you have already paid tax on the cash used to buy your annuity.
-Therefore, part of your purchased life annuity income is tax-free.
+So, part of your purchased life annuity income is tax-free.

 Annuity Ready are unable to provide quotes for purchased life annuities.